fly2015/java-ocp/src/main/java/java21/com/advanced/ch17_modular/modular.md

 	Additionally, we still need uses since we are looking up the service interface from another module.

-*** The ServiceLoader sees all service providers -> TourLengthCheck.class
+*** The ServiceLoader sees all service providers
+>TourLengthCheck.class